What Type of Hammock is Best for Car Camping?

 Choosing the right hammock for car camping isn't rocket science, but it can feel like it with all the options out there.
 Think of it like picking your favorite pair of sweatpants: you want comfort, but you also don't want to trip over them.

 Choosing the right hammock for car camping isn't rocket science, but it can feel like it with all the options out there.
 Think of it like picking your favorite pair of sweatpants: you want comfort, but you also don't want to trip over them.
 For car camping, the main players are gathered-end hammocks, bridge hammocks, and those weird ones that hang inside your car.
-My first hammock was a cheap, unbranded thing I snagged online for $20.
+A cheap, unbranded hammock snagged online for $20 rarely lasts.

 The Core Answer